ultraleettech/currency-rates/README.md

 ### Latest/Current Rates

-To get the latest rates for the default base currency (EUR), from the [fixer.io](http://fixer.io) API, all you need to do is this:
+To get the latest rates for the default base currency (EUR) from the [fixer.io](http://fixer.io) API, all you need to do is this:

 ```php
 $result = $currencyRates->driver('fixer')->get();